 Choose a professional resume format

 Even the best resume can fall flat if it’s messy.
-Keep it clean and easy to read.
+Keep your resume format clean, simple, and easy to scan.

-- Go with a reverse-chronological format — start with your latest job and work backward.
+- Go with a reverse-chronological resume; start with your latest job and work backward.

 - Use simple headings like “Education,” “Work Experience,” and “Skills.”